beldenge/Zenith/zenith-inference/README.md

 --- | --- | ---
-task-executor.pool-size | Number of available cores on host | The number of threads to use for parallel tasks task-executor.queue-capacity | 100000 | The number of tasks which can be queued at any given time when performing multi-threaded operations cipher.repository-filename | ciphers.json | The file on the classpath which contains any number of ciphers specified as JSON objects cipher.name | zodiac408 | The name of a particular cipher within the ciphers.json file (zodiac408 and zodiac340 are provided) language-model.filename | zenith-model.csv | The language model file to use (CSV only) which should exist in the same directory where the application is run from language-model.archive-filename | zenith-model.zip | The language model zip file on the classpath which will be unzipped if language-model.filename does not exist markov.letter.order | 5 | Order of the Markov model (essentially the n-gram size) decipherment.evaluator.plaintext | MarkovModelPlaintextEvaluator | The PlaintextEvaluator implementation class name to use decipherment.evaluator.known-plaintext | Zodiac408KnownPlaintextEvaluator | The KnownPlaintextEvaluator implementation class name to use, ignored if decipherment.use-known-evaluator is set to false, and required if decipherment.use-known-evaluator is set to true decipherment.use-known-evaluator | false | If the cipher has a known solution, this controls whether to also evaluate it against the known solution (primarily for debugging purposes) decipherment.epochs | 10 | The number of times to run the optimizer to completion decipherment.transposition.column-key-string | N/A | A String representation of a column key used as a transposition key during encipherment (case-insensitive, ignored if decipherment.transposition.column-key is specified) decipherment.transposition.column-key | N/A | A comma-separated integer array representation of a column key used as a transposition key during encipherment
+task-executor.pool-size | Number of available cores on host | The number of threads to use for parallel tasks task-executor.queue-capacity | 100000 | The number of tasks which can be queued at any given time when performing multi-threaded operations cipher.name | zodiac408 | The name of a particular cipher within the ciphers.json file (zodiac408 and zodiac340 are provided) language-model.filename | zenith-model.csv | The language model file to use (CSV only) which should exist in the same directory where the application is run from language-model.archive-filename | zenith-model.zip | The language model zip file on the classpath which will be unzipped if language-model.filename does not exist markov.letter.order | 5 | Order of the Markov model (essentially the n-gram size) decipherment.evaluator.plaintext | MarkovModelPlaintextEvaluator | The PlaintextEvaluator implementation class name to use decipherment.epochs | 10 | The number of times to run the optimizer to completion decipherment.transposition.column-key-string | N/A | A String representation of a column key used as a transposition key during encipherment (case-insensitive, ignored if decipherment.transposition.column-key is specified) decipherment.transposition.column-key | N/A | A comma-separated integer array representation of a column key used as a transposition key during encipherment